 Do you have any more tips to share?
 Post your own tips below.

 As summer comes to a close many delve into closets to wake the warmer clothing from its summer hibernation.
 Yet, while adults can pack away summer clothes for next year, children often outgrow their summer clothes before another summer season arrives.
-How can one get the most wear from summer clothing that isn't outgrown yet?
-Create frugal yet fun styles.

 I found this blouse but it has tiny baby clothes buttons.
 There is no way I'll be able to get up early enough to button that shirt.
 The weight of the fabric and the ruffles on the front will allow me to use it as a jacket or over shirt.